Klipper3d/klipper/docs/Config_Reference.md

 #   unused pin of the printer mainboard as the st7920 as no MISO pin
 #   but the software spi implementation requires this pin to be configured.
 #   The default spi_speed is 1MHz.
+#latch_pin:
+#   Used with the hd44780_spi type lcd, connected to the latch pin of the
+#   shift register.
 #cs_pin:
 #a0_pin:
 #rst_pin: